Loss Payee Clause: Everything You Need to Know

 When the loan has been paid in full, you can remove the loss payee from your insurance policy.
 If you do not remove them and have a claim on your policy, you may be asked to show proof of the loan payoff.
 Avoid this issue by informing your insurance agent as soon as the loan is paid off.

 If you need help with the loss payee clause on your home or auto insurance policy, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.